 That project was over 15 years ago.
-Neither RIOC nor Jemal ever made clear why ground was never broken on it.
+Neither RIOC nor Jemal made clear why the ground was never broken on it.
 But as we are still stuck with some of the deep thinkers then occupying the board, you get a sense of how disconnected from the community they were and are.

 More from the Roosevelt Island Daily